 Our partnership, established in 2016, aims to provide novice researchers in oncology and haematology pharmacy funds to take their first steps in to research.
 Find out more about the BOPA-PRUK research award.

-The Royal Pharmaceutical Society (RPS) hosts the Pharmacy Research UK offices and staff, providing vital infrastructure to the support the charity.
+The Royal Pharmaceutical Society (RPS) hosts the Pharmacy Research UK offices and staff, providing vital infrastructure to support the charity.
 We also work closely with the RPS research team to support strategic research initiatives and provide advice and guidance to novice researchers.

 Pharmacy Research Wales is multi-stakeholder collaboration established to develop a pharmacy research strategy for Wales and is led by the All Wales Chief Pharmacists Committee.
 They recently launched a five-year research strategy which is supported by PRUK.